Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 Using the [alluxio/alluxio](https://hub.docker.com/r/alluxio/alluxio/) Docker image available on Dockerhub, you can go from zero to a running Alluxio cluster with a couple of `docker run` commands.
-This document provides a tutorial for running Dockerized Alluxio on a single node.
+This document provides a tutorial for running Dockerized Alluxio on a single node with local disk as the under storage.
 We'll also discuss more advanced topics and how to troubleshoot.

 * Table of Contents